 The interior of London’s famed Royal Albert Hall had been transformed into another world.
 Exotic imagery adorned the walls, and winged creatures hung from the ceiling; even the attendees themselves got in on the fun, ditching their regular clothes for peculiar costumes.
-In addition to the elaborate displays, there was much for them to do and admire: There were booths laden with merchandise, sold by women in colorful gowns and eccentric ensembles, as well as quirky activities inspired by one of the era's most popular science fiction tales.
+In addition to admiring the elaborate displays, there was much for guests to do: There were booths laden with merchandise, sold by women in colorful gowns and eccentric ensembles, as well as quirky activities inspired by one of the era's most popular science fiction tales.

 It might sound like a modern sci-fi convention, but this curious gathering actually took place more than 130 years ago.